 I only recommend products I love and I think you will, too.
 If you click on links I provide, I may receive a little compensation.
 Learn more.

-With winter weather on the horizon, learn how to layer your sweater over a dress for style and warmth.
-These 12 looks will keep you stylish all season long!
+With winter weather on the horizon, learn how to effortlessly layer your sweater over a dress like a pro!

 The cozy season is finally here, my fashionistas!

 But wait, are you still worried about dressing like a fashion terrorist under plain puffer jackets, worn-out jeans, and probably a couple of years old (yet comfortable, I must say) bobble hats?